librefreester/freester/README.md

 This project is **non-commercial** and **non-profit**.
 There is no financial gain or commercial benefit from it.

 ## Contributions
 We welcome contributions!

-You can share your own cards or ideas in the [Discussions](https://github.com/librefreester/freester/discussions) section.
+You can share your own cards of the game in the [User's cards](https://github.com/librefreester/freester/discussions/categories/cards-made-by-users) section.

+You can share your special way to play the game in the [Games mode](https://github.com/librefreester/freester/discussions/categories/game-modes) section

 ## Links